swimmingly/yodrew.github.io/index.md

 ##### toward a hygienic psychology

 Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness—and psychology—based on hygiene.
-More than mere cleanliness, hygiene remains history’s most influential approach to health.
+Not just cleanliness, hygiene remains history’s most influential approach to health.
 For 180 years, it has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

-Hygiene has long excelled other methods in caring for the self-healing body.
+Hygiene has long excelled in caring for the self-healing body.
 With darkness, hygiene now does the same for the self-healing soul.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_continue reading online_ &gt;](/dedication)
 {:#continue}